carla-simulator/carla/Docs/tuto_A_map_customization.md

 *   __Offset translation__ — Set a range of random locations along the different axis.
 *   __Max Number of Meshes__ — Set the maximum amount of elements that will be place between nodes of the curve.
 *   __World aligned ZY__ — If selected, the elements will be vertically aligned regarding the world axis.
-*   __Place Mesheson Points__ — If selected, an element will be added in the ending node of the curve.
+*   __EndPoint__ — If selected, an element will be added in the ending node of the curve.
 *   __Collision enabled__ — Set the type of collisions enabled for the meshes.

 ![bp_repspline_pic](img/map_customization/BP_Repspline.jpg)